 ABC Can Prevent An Unfortunate Wildlife Encounter

 The simple fact is, for most homeowners, wildlife removal is not a do-it-yourself kind of job.
 Trapping wild animals without a license is illegal in Texas, and methods other than trapping pose risks to homeowners and their loved ones, including children and pets.
-For all of these reasons, it’s far better to hire an experienced professional who can handle the job.
+For all these reasons, hiring an experienced professional who can handle the job is far better.
 At ABC Home & Commercial Services, our pest removal specialists are experienced in helping homeowners deal with many different types of unwelcome wildlife visitors.
-We understand raccoon activity, including the fact that raccoons that move into an attic have likely done so in order to have babies, and believe in humane trapping rather than poison as a control method.
+We understand raccoon activity, including that raccoon that move into an attic have likely done so to have babies, and believe in humane trapping rather than poison as a control method.
 We will work to unite mother and baby raccoons rather than allowing them to be separated, and we will relocate these creatures far away from your home.
-We will also use proven preventative measures to keep raccoons away and ensure that other animals don’t decide it’s a good idea to invade your property, so you can keep your family and pets safe from any potentially dangerous encounters.
+We will also use proven preventative measures to keep raccoons away and ensure that other animals don’t decide it’s a good idea to invade your property, so you can keep your family and pets safe from potentially dangerous encounters.